 Reliability Signals – These may include:

 - The number of external links to pages from a site as well as the authority of external websites that have links to the website.
-Sites associated with a great amount of external links may be assigned a higher authority value than sites having fewer external links.
+Sites associated with a great number of external links may be assigned a higher authority value than sites having fewer external links.
 This sounds a lot like Jon Kleinberg’s hub scores, where some sites are seen as very reliable pages that connect other important pages.

 - A site linked to by an external site with higher authority (such as a more reputable website) may be assigned a higher authority value than a site linked to by an external website with less authority.

 - The patent tells us that generally, the larger the number of external links to a web page, the higher the authority of the site hosting the web page.

 - The relevance of a site to a query about laptop computers may also be measured by how often a specific search result have been chosen in response to the query.

 The onsite ranking criteria may also be used to determine the importance of a particular resource within the website based on other factors, such as the type of query or the type of site.

 A web page with information related to the cheapest product of the same brand found on a site may receive a high onsite ranking.